liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 The setup wizard is then invoked during server startup.

-- **Start Liferay Portal without invoking the setup wizard** - Do this if want to preserve your current portal settings.
+**Start Liferay Portal without invoking the setup wizard**: Do this if want to preserve your current portal settings.

 To startup the server without triggering the setup wizard, specify `setup.wizard.enabled=false` in your properties (e.g.